alex-wahl/telegram_listener/readme.md

 ## What does this script do?
 It reads messages in the user-defined group/channel and sends them to the user-defined group/channel.
-At the moment, the script only understands and sends text messages and pictures.
-It doesn't send gif file, sound messages etc.
+At the moment, the script only understands and sends text messages and media files.
-The script can also replace some words in the sending message via keys `-replace` and `-text`
+The script can also replace some words in the sending message via keys `--word` and `--new_word`

 ## Preparing for the start
 Before you start, you need to do a few things:

 1. Get the api:hash and api_id for the account that will "listen" to the group we want.
 You can get this api:hash and api_id from: https://my.telegram.org/auth
-2. Create a telegram bot via botfather, read how to do this here: https://core.telegram.org/bots#3-how-do-i-create-a-bot
-3. Save the received HTTP API token, which we will use in the future.
-4. Add the bot created in step 2 to the channel or group we want to post something to.
-5. Find out the ID of the group in which we are going to read the posts.
+2. Find out the ID of the group in which we are going to read the posts.
 You can google it or look it up on YouTube.
 In simple terms, the ID is displayed in the web version of Telegram in the address bar of your browser.
 Importantly, it has to be copied with a dash.
-6. Find out the ID of the group we are going to send our messages to or if it has a name like @somethinglikethat we can use that as well.
+3. Find out the ID of the group we are going to send our messages to or if it has a name like @somethinglikethat we can use that as well.

 Now we have all the data we need to run the script/service.